shahedc/NetLearnerApp/README.md

 NetLearner is an ASP .NET Core web app to allow any user to consolidate multiple learning resources all under one umbrella.
 The codebase itself is a way for new/existing .NET developers to learn ASP .NET Core, while a deployed instance of NetLearner can be used as a curated link-sharing web application.

+# Restrictions

+Registration for each web app has been disabled by default.
+To enable registration, please do the following:

+1. Identify scaffolded Identity pages under /Areas/Identity/Pages/Account/
+2. In Register.cshtml, update the <environment> tag to include environments in addition to Development, if desired.
+3. In Register.cshtml.cs, replace [Authorize] with [AllowAnonymous] to allow access to registration

 # Architecture

 The current version of NetLearner on Github includes a shared .NET Standard Class Library, used by multiple web app projects.
 The web apps include: